pinkkila/words/README.md

     npx expo start
    ```

-Optional: You need an OpenAI API key to use the GPT version of the game.
+3. You need an OpenAI API key to use the GPT version of the game.